hshackers/docs/guidelines.md

 A crap post is one that wasn’t intended to genuinely add value to the community.
-Posts on HSH don’t have to be about hacking, because good hackers aren’t only interested in hacking, but they do have to something HS Hackers would enjoy or find interesting.
+Posts on HSH don’t have to be about hacking, because good hackers aren’t only interested in hacking, but they do have to be something HS Hackers would enjoy or find interesting.
 See the examples below for numerous examples of each kind of post, and explanations for their classification.